-During the Bay Explorer’s daily adventure, we often stop at Motiti Island to have lunch and enjoy kayaking and paddle boarding around the land.
+During the Bay Explorer’s daily adventure, we often stop at Motiti Island to have lunch and enjoy kayaking and paddle boarding in the sheltered cove.
 Relatively flat, the terrain is mainly Miocene volcanic rock with small areas of soil and sediments, now used to grow avocados.
-Motiti Island used to be home to 27 people, who would travel back to mainland by boat to collect supplies.
+Spectacular Pohutukawa trees along the foreshore and nesting birds can be seen from the boat.
+Motiti Island is a special place with a mixed population of Maori and European.
+With respect to the island owners we do not land on the island or encourage taking of marine life.

 The wreckage of Taioma, which sunk in early 2000, can be found towards the south-eastern side of the Island.
 A popular hang-out spot for many tropical fish, the area offers a unique diving experience teeming with marine life.
 Sunfish and dolphins often rest around these quiet bays, increasing your chances of spotting some during your time on the Bay Explorer.